May 16 2009

 …so there I am, walking around Target, Sunday evening, after having a nice lunch at

 By the time I got home I felt like I had a sore muscle in my abdomen.
 Kind of like if I had done a bunch of sit ups.
 Except, the closest thing to a sit up I ever do is get out of bed.
 Oh, and my neck was starting to get a little stiff on me.
 I still don’t know why.
 That usually only happens when I’m under stress.
-I may have been stressing because I spent way more money that day than I had expected.
+I may have been stressing because I spent way more money that day than I had expected At the Bridge.

 The next morning I went to work with a still tender/sore gut.
 It was just on the right side, and by then I was thinking it might be my appendix, so I was anticipating some of the usual telltale signs of Appendicitis to start showing up.
 I was otherwise feeling fine, and for the most part, I only felt the soreness when I would move.
 When I got home from work Monday night I was having trouble finding a comfortable position where I wasn’t feeling the soreness.
 It kind of kept me up all night, and I showed up to work 5 minutes late, as Mike pointed out to me.
 I got busy with my work, trying to finish everything up in case I would need to miss a couple of days.
 I tried to eat some of my sandwich, but I just wasn’t into it.
 I didn’t feel like eating anything.
 I just wasn’t hungry, even though I hadn’t eaten anything since a little bit of watermelon I had Monday night.